henryparfait/alu-zero_day/README.md

-My first readme an I like it.
+My first readme and I like it.